brisktest/brisk-extension/README.md

   Nope that doesn't seem to work...

   ahhh weird - it works but not in the extension window - it works in the VS Code where I'm calling the extension from.
 Maybe that is all we need.
+  Seems like on reload it's working in the extension window - some weirdness but we seem to be on the right track.

   The extension.ts now looks like